Large time behavior for the 3D Navier-Stokes with Navier boundary conditions: Comments and conclusions

 \section{Comments and conclusions}

 In this section we summarize what has been accomplished in this article, discuss the connection with related work, formulate a few open problems and discuss directions for future investigation.

 Our main results are the existence of a Leray-type weak solution, with two versions of the corresponding energy inequality, and three long-time exponential decay estimates.
 The basic structure of the arguments are classical.
-Still, beyond closing a gap in the literature, the main point of this work is to account for the influence of the differential geometry of the boundary on this problem.
+Still, aside from providing a comprehensive account of existence and large-time behavior of weak solutions for Navier-Stokes with Navier boundary conditions, the main point of this work is to account for the influence of the differential geometry of the boundary on this problem.
 This arises in several moments:

 \begin{itemize} \item We use Lemma~\ref{bdrytermNBC} to obtain a weak formulation of the Navier boundary condition using the shape operator of the boundary, see Definition~\ref{WeakFormWithDu}.

 \item We again use Lemma~\ref{bdrytermNBC} to define the Stokes operator $\mathbb{A}$ in \eqref{StokesOp} and we use estimates on the principal curvatures of the boundary to prove its boundedness and coercivity, and the self-adjointness of the shape operator to prove that $\mathbb{A}$ itself is self-adjoint.
 This is needed for the construction of the basis of eigenfunctions in Proposition~\ref{eigenfunctionsStokes}.